Scholars

 What are the program dates/time commitments for the 2025 Scholars program?

-The two-day workshop will be held in Boston on December 3rd-4th, 2025
+The two-day workshop will be held in Boston the first week of December 2025.
+(Specific dates to be determined)

 What costs does the Termeer Institute cover during the program?

 The Termeer institute covers the costs of activities, content sessions, guest speakers, meals and events during sessions.
-It is the Fellow’s responsibility to cover costs of travel and stay for in-person programming days.
+The Termeer Institute DOES NOT cover costs of travel and stay for in-person programming days.

 If I am not selected, can I re-apply?